Bringing Nanospace to Life by Adapting Pore Environments to Chemical Complexity

 Long-term Vision

-The long-term vision is a shift in the present perception of Metal-Organic Frameworks into unique porous materials capable of structural/functional responses closer to biological systems that enable distinctive applications currently unthinkable of, here initially demonstrated in separation and biocatalysis.
+The long-term vision is a shift in the present perception of Metal-Organic Frameworks into unique porous materials capable of structural/functional responses closer to biological systems.
+This shift will enable distinctive applications currently unthinkable of, initially demonstrated in separation and biocatalysis.

 Financiële details & Tijdlijn